primevprotocol/mev-commit-oracle/README.md

 - chainID: This flag is used to specify the chain ID of the settlement layer.
 The default value is 31337.
 TODO(@ckartik): can get from rpc connection.

+- rateLimit: The time to wait before querying 3rd party services for more data.

 These flags can be overridden by providing new values when running the program.
 For example:

-`go run main.go -contract=NewContractAddress -url=NewClientURL -key=NewPrivateKey -chainID=NewChainID`
+`go run main.go -contract=NewContractAddress -url=NewClientURL -key=NewPrivateKey -chainID=NewChainID  --rateLimit=5`